nod-ai/SHARK-ModelDev/examples/resnet-18/README.md

 This example AOT-compiles a Resnet-18 module for performing inference on a dynamic number of input images.

-Using the image dataset [cats_and_dogs](https://huggingface.co/datasets/cats_vs_dogs), we compare the results of applying the compiled module to the results of applying the standard forward pass in python.

 To run this example (with Python3.11), you should clone the repository to your local device and install the requirements in a virtual environment.